Dog running / Canicross

 - Run together towards the reward with the dog in pulling harness but not attached.
 This way the dog gets used to the person running close behind.

 - Let the dog pull in the pulling harness towards the reward while you brake the movement.
-This way the dog gets a feel for pulling in the harness.
-In this exercise, you don’t even have to run yourself at first.
+This way the dog gets a feel for pulling in the pulling harness.
+In this exercise, you do not even have to run yourself at first.

-Always remember to warm up and cool down both your dog’s and your own muscles before and after even short pulling exercises.
+Always remember to warm up and cool down both your dog's and your own muscles before and after even short pulling training sessions.

-When the dog is no longer disturbed by the “brake” running behind and has learned that pulling in the pulling harness is allowed and desirable, the pulling distance can be gradually extended in different training sessions: e.g. 100, 300, 500, 800 meters.
+When the dog is no longer disturbed by the "brake" running behind and has learned that pulling in the pulling harness is allowed and desirable, the pulling distance can be gradually increased in different training sessions: e.g., 100, 300, 500, 800 meters.
 As distances increase, turns naturally come into play as well.

-To keep the dog’s motivation for pulling, patience should be maintained in training.
+To keep the dog's motivation for pulling up, patience must be maintained in training.
 The length of the pulling section should especially for a beginner dog be such that the dog can pull it with the line tight.
 With well-executed performances, the dog gains confidence in pulling and the pulling motivation grows.

 You can include pulling training as part of a longer running session.
-It makes sense to first jog to warm up muscles – take the pulling section in the middle of the run – and then continue cooling down muscles for the rest of the run.
-When the dog is not supposed to pull, the leash can be attached to the dog’s collar.
-Warming up and cooling down can also be done with the dog off leash if possible.
+It is sensible to first jog to warm up the muscles – take the pulling section in the middle of the run – and then continue cooling down the muscles during the rest of the run.
+When the dog is not supposed to pull, the leash can be attached to the dog's collar.
+Warming up and cooling down can also be done with the dog free to move if possible.

 Even if your dog already seems to find the exercise rewarding in itself, the thank you waiting at the end of the run is an important part of maintaining pulling motivation.